johtela/litscript/index.md

 both static and dynamic sites, although it mainly functions as static site generator and build tool.

-In addition to your web site or frontend library _LiTScript_ produces also developer documentation.
-This is the fundamental idea of literate programming.
+In addition to building your web site or frontend library _LiTScript_ produces also developer documentation.
+The fundamental idea of literate programming is that you you document your code as you're writing it. _LiTScript_ then generates live technical documentation for your project.
-You combine [markdown][] documentation with your code, and as a result, you get an interactive book that explains how your project works.

 This web site is generated from the [source][] of the _LiTScript_ project.
 It showcases what you can build with it.